 1. The systems and departments of your business are not synchronized

-Your expectations don't match what you are currently producing; the supply chain is slower than expected in the warehouse; expenses do not justify costs - all this is a sign that your company no longer works like clockwork.
-The fact that you don't have time to track all the processes, and they work separately from each other is slowing down your business workflow.
+Your expectations don't match what you are currently producing; the supply chain is slower than expected; expenses do not justify costs - all this is a sign that your company no longer run like clockwork.
+The fact that you don't have time to track all the processes, and they work separately from each other is slowing down your business growth.
 And if this is your case - consider this the first hint of your business needs for an ERP system development.

 2. Faults in the financial department

 This most likely happens because your employees don't have access to all financial transactions of the enterprise.
-When data is transmitted manually, it is easy to miss something or not to have time to submit relevant information.
+When data is transmitted manually, it is easy to miss something or fail to meet the deadline when it comes to submitting relevant information.
 ERP software can't make these mistakes.

 3. Deterioration in customer service